paryswest/_pizza-generator/README.md

 - We plan to refactor the back end using Express.js for readability and efficiency.
 - Style and design may be changed just for better visual appeal.
 - Could possibly be revised in to a React project since this project is more involved.
+- Make it responsive as it is only compatible with browsers at the moment, not mobile devices and smaller screens.

 ## Lessons Learned: